 Chaletino of Boen:

 Boen is the biggest hardwood flooring manufacturer in the world and offers one of the most diverse product ranges on the market.
-The company has an annual production capacity of more than 40 million square meters in both its own and partner factories across Europe.
+The company has an annual production capacity of more than 40 million square meters in its partner European factories.

 Boen is constantly innovating and was one of the first companies to produce engineered hardwood floors.
 The Chaletino collection features wide-plank engineered hardwood flooring in a rustic style.
 The top layer is made of European White Oak that has been wire brushed to give the boards a textured look.

 The Chaletino of Boen is a true art in the wide plank flooring industry.
-The width and length are absolutely ridiculous, to say the least.
-These planks are 12″ wide in 9′ long Making them the widest non-custom hardwood planks made in the world.
-Therefore, if you’re looking to make a statement, look no further!
+The width and length are ridiculous.
+These planks are 12″ wide in 9′ long, Making them the widest non-custom hardwood planks in the world.
+Therefore, if you want to make a statement, look no further!